ast-fortiss-tum/coverage-emse-24/README.md

-# Replication package for the paper: "Can Optimization-Driven Search-Based Testing Effectively Cover Failure-Revealing Test Inputs?
-Insights from Two DL-Enabled Case Studies"
+# Replication package for the paper: "Can Search-Based Testing with Pareto Optimization Effectively Cover Failure-Revealing Test Inputs?"
-This repository holds the implementation and evaluation results of the study in the paper "Can Optimization-Driven Search-Based Testing Effectively Cover Failure-Revealing Test Inputs?
-Insights from Two DL-Enabled Case Studies".
+This repository holds the implementation and evaluation results of the study in the paper "Can Search-Based Testing  with Pareto Optimization Effectively Cover Failure-Revealing Test Inputs?".

 # Results